10 Lists

 #> NULL

 x$key looks for a literal element named "key", not for the value stored in the variable key.
-Use [[ when the name is computed.
+Whenever the name is computed or passed as an argument, you need [[.

 You can select multiple elements with [: